Forgotten Alien Emblems

 The same emblem shows up at Paradise City in "Star Trek: The Final Frontier" (set in 2286) beside the Klingon and the Federation emblems.
 Including the new logo here was the obvious choice, as it had just been established for the Romulans on TNG, albeit 80 years later in the timeline.
 As we wouldn't have expected otherwise, we can see the "modern" emblem in ENT: "The Aenar" (set as early as 2154) too, actually the more stylized variation created for "Nemesis" on the uniforms that the episode took over from the movie.

 Some screen caps from TrekCore.
-Thanks to Ambassador/Ensign Q and to E.W.G. for suggestions pertaining to the origin of the TOS Romulan emblem and to Nathan for the hint about the Romulan hexagon in "Balance of Terror".
+Thanks to Ambassador/Ensign Q and to E.W.G. for suggestions pertaining to the origin of the TOS Romulan emblem, to Nathan for the hint about the Romulan hexagon in "Balance of Terror" and to Randolph Guthrie for the hint about the emblem in "More Tribbles, More Troubles".